There’s more to a theme than looks – handsome is as handsome does. Here’s how to check whether a theme is safe, well-maintained, and well-supported.

 Generally, I encourage WordPress beginners to stick to themes in the “Popular” section of the WordPress repository, and avoid newly released themes.
 New themes often have bugs, which can make the beginner experience even more challenging.

 If the theme author has written other themes, this may be less of an issue.
 Click on the theme author name next to the theme name to show all themes by that author.
 Lots of other themes does not necessarily indicate lengthy experience with WordPress.
 New theme developers may release several themes at once as class projects, but if they are all 3 months old, the author has not had much time to learn from their mistakes.
 Visit the theme details for a couple of the author’s other themes.
-How long has the theme been out (see how far back check the graph below the theme description goes)?
+How long has the theme been out (check the download graph below the theme description – how far back does it go)?
 Is the author continuing to keep their other themes updated?

-Some free WordPress themes have a pro or premium (paid) version with additional features.
+Some free WordPress themes have a paid version with additional features.
 This is one of many ways authors use to receive some compensation for the time they put into creating and maintaining a theme.